- As low as $814/Night

 Summary:

 Just a brief walk to the iconic King Street, you are really in the heart of Downtown.
-Explore the photogenic streets, shop and dine to your heart’s content, and relax in the evenings on the sprawling Charleston porches.
+Explore the beautiful streets, shop and dine to your heart’s content, and relax in the evenings on the sprawling Charleston porches.

 The Space: